Addkt/prebid-server-deployment-on-aws/README.md

 > Deployment for every account is managed through its respective branch, actions and environment variables using github platform.

 ## Domain Names and SSL Certificates
 We assume that each account has its own domain name and SSL certificate.
-The code will create a new certifcate based on the stack_constants.
-We need a couple of manual steps to complete the configuration:

-1. Validate the certificate using DNS validation.
+We need to manually create the ssl certificate in the us-east-1 region and validate it before deploying the stack.

-2. Create a new CNAME record in the DNS provider to point to the CloudFront distribution.
+1. Create a new SSL certificate in the us-east-1 region using AWS Certificate Manager.
+Use DNS validation and add the required CNAME records to your domain's DNS settings.

-> For step 1, the stack will not be created until the certificate is validated.
+2. Once the certificate is validated, copy the ARN of the certificate and set it in the stack constants

 ## Variables
 Each account has its own set of environment variables that are used during deployment.
 These variables are defined in the GitHub repository and are specific to each account's branch.